eliashaeussler/typo3-form-consent/README.md

 * Stores all submitted form data as JSON in database
 * Plugin to approve or dismiss a consent
 * Several events for better customization
+* Scheduler garbage collection task for expired consents
+* Dashboard widget for approved, non-approved and dismissed consents
 * Compatible with TYPO3 10.4 LTS and 11 (dev)

 ## :fire: Installation